Pizza Dough Not Rising

 Adding oil to pizza dough helps improve the dough’s texture and adds flavor to the finished crust.

 Oil will help increase the dough’s volume during fermentation.
-However, too much oil may add weight to the dough, making it rise slower or the pizza dough not rising.
+However, too much oil may add weight to the dough, making it rise slower or the pizza dough not rise.

 Here’s What You Can Do if the Problem is the Oil